 Rabbits may give you an innocent nip to get your attention but they can also bite to show dominance, out of fear, or to say they don't like something/someone.
 Rabbits may bite each other if they are fighting or if an established rabbit doesn't like a new rabbit, out of sexual frustration or to establish a hierarchy with the other rabbits they live with, or simply because they don't want to do something if you are trying to pick them up or put them in a cage.
 Rabbits aren't usually aggressive and neutering or spaying can help resolve any aggressive tendencies.

 A rabbit that thumps their hind leg is an upset rabbit.
 Thumping is a sign that is meant to warn other rabbits that there is something in the area to avoid.
 Thumping can mean danger is near or that they are mad or feel threatened.

 Rabbit tongues are just the cutest and the little licks that rabbits give are no different.
 They may not be kissers like dogs but they are often seen grooming themselves or their rabbit friends with their cute little pink tongues.
 This is very normal behavior but if a rabbit ingests too much hair it can cause a problem.
 Be sure to help your rabbit with their grooming regimen by regularly combing or brushing them.

 Rabbits have scent glands on their face like many other animals.
-Sometimes rabbits will rub their chin on something (which is referred to as chinning) to tell other rabbits that the object is theirs.
+Sometimes rabbits will rub their chin on something (referred to as chinning) to tell other rabbits that the object is theirs.
 This is a normal way of marking their territory.